schotanp/climate-change-fall2022/assignment-instructions/a3-preparation.md

 </tbody>
 </table>

-## 2. Add the assignment data pack to MATLAB Drive & MATLAB Online
+## 3. Add the assignment data to MATLAB Drive & MATLAB Online
 Before you can begin the assignment, the assignment pack materials need to be uploaded to your [MATLAB Drive](https://drive.matlab.com/files/).
 This will make these files usable in MATLAB Online.
 Two options for doing this have been outlined below--**you only need to do one**.

-### Option 1: Using a MATLAB Drive share
+### Option 1 (recommended): Using a MATLAB Drive share
 - Click on [this link](https://drive.matlab.com/sharing/3d411629-c97a-490e-b7bb-479b87616cdb) to view the shared assignment data pack in MATLAB Drive.
 - In the **Sharing Preview** page, select ```+ Add to my Files > Copy Folder```
 ![Matlab Drive sharing preview page](img/matlab-drive-copy-folder.png)
 - You should now see a folder called ```iSci3A12-CC-SciProgramming``` in your MATLAB Drive and in MATLAB Online.
 The folder should contain a number of files and subfolders.

-### Option 2: Upload files to MATLAB Drive
+### Option 2 (backup): Upload repository files to MATLAB Drive
 - Download the contents of your assignment GitHub repository as a zip file.
 - On your local computer, extract the zip file to a folder named ```iSci3A12-CC-SciProgramming```.
 - Go to your [MATLAB Drive](https://drive.matlab.com/files/) select ```Upload > Folder```
 ![MATLAB Drive folder upload page](img/matlab-drive-upload-folder.png)
-- Choose to upload your extracted ```iSci3A12-CC-SciProgramming``` folder to MATLAB Drive.
+- Choose to upload your extracted ```iSci3A12-CC-SciProgramming``` folder to the top-level directory of your MATLAB Drive.
 - You should now see a folder called ```iSci3A12-CC-SciProgramming``` in your MATLAB Drive and in MATLAB Online.
 The folder should contain a number of files and subfolders.

 ## 3. Continue to the first lesson